Christoph16478/iq/iq_python.md

     print(intro()) # 0. calling main method

 if __name__ == '__main__':
     main() # 7. at the end of the progarm jump here

-# Output:
-# "hello,i am sam"
 ```

 ----

-**Is indentation required in Python?**
+## **Is indentation required in Python?**

 Indentation in Python is compulsory and is part of its syntax.

 All programming languages have some way of defining the scope and extent of the block of codes.
 In Python, it is indentation.
 Indentation provides better readability to the code, which is probably why Python has made it compulsory.

 ----

-**How does break, continue, and pass work?**
+## **How does break, continue, and pass work?**

 These statements help to change the phase of execution from the normal flow that is why they are termed loop control statements.